Demeter and Persephone: The Tragic Greek Myth of Seasons

 Demeter-Mourning-for-Persephone

-Demeter's Grief and Search for Persephone
+Demeter’s Grief and Relentless Search

 Demeter was lost for nine days, during which time she neither tasted good food nor put sweet nectar on her lips.
 Finally, she reached the sun and told her the whole story: Persephone was in an underground world, among the mysterious dead.
 Demeter's heart was filled with great sorrow.

-Demeter's Disguise and Encounter in Eleusis
+Disguise and Encounter in Eleusis

 Demeter-and-Metanira